By Amy Gorin, MS, RDN

 You've probably had a bowl of butternut squash soup sprinkled with black pepper many times.
 But have you had it as a side dish?
 Butternut squash is a good source of fiber and pretty filling (plus it's so tasty), so I love to come up with new ways to enjoy it.

 I had some pomegranate juice on hand, so I decided to combine it with lemon juice and vanilla extract to create a no-sugar-added pomegranate vinaigrette for this roasted butternut squash side.
+You could also top the side dish with pomegranate seeds, if you'd like.

 It's super important to eat your fruits and vegetables on the regular, and you get many health benefits from the butternut squash.
 It provides beta carotene, which is helpful for eye health.